 Homelessness in our Community

-In 2019, the Seattle/King County area had the third largest population of homeless people in the United States according to the Department of Housing and Urban Development (HUD).
+The Seattle/King County area has the third largest population of homeless people in the United States according to the Department of Housing and Urban Development (HUD).
 Only New York and Los Angeles had more people experiencing homelessness than Seattle among cities providing information.
 The 2020 Point in Time Count reported that 11,751 men, women and children were experiencing homelessness in King County on January 24, 2020, of these, 3,902 were women.

 Going Beyond Homelessness